TTJakob/Kraeuterproject/README.md

 1.1

-Adding a 3. class (other) and changeing to a categorical class mode.
+Adding a 3. class (other) and changeing to categorical class mode.

 Also testing different convolution models to search for the best results